SiegeEngine/siege-engine/FAQ.md

 ### How long has this been in development?

-In its current form, since about May 2017.
+In its current form, since January 2017.
 Related work goes back much further.

 ### Are these really the most frequently asked questions?